cloudtracer/ThreatPinchLookup/README.md

 You can download the ThreatPinch Lookup extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/threatpinch-lookup/ljdgplocfnmnofbhpkjclbefmjoikgke).

 [ThreatPinch Lite](https://chrome.google.com/webstore/detail/threatpinch-lite/jcjcflihdgdhapkadakfahkplbafobbi) is also available which has all the API lookups of ThreatPinch, but without the on hover injection code.
-ThreatPinch Lite relies on only the highlight right click search, and requires no permissions.
+ThreatPinch Lite relies on only the highlight right click search, and requires only permissions to make request to APIs which do not allow CORS requests.

 ## Firefox Add-Ons Store